muhamadazmy/qbd/docs/topology.md

 - All management done by people and quite manual or needs additional automation frameworks which add to complexity, cost and less security.
 - So many features missing e.g. self healing, ...
 - Very expensive:
-  - VMWare new licensing for a cluster of this size would be: +3,000 USD per month for this config easily
+  - VMWare new licensing for a cluster of this size would be: +3,000 USD per month for this config
+    - (28*5)cores * 350 usd per year = 50,400 USD / year for their most advanced offering
   - Hardware: +50,000 USD but can be much more
-  - Management, Monitoring, Automation all additional cost
+  - If a need for 3e party Management, Monitoring, Automation would all be at additional cost

 **Magic Cloud Edge Cluster is**